samudassir/acquirevaluedcustomers/README.md

 -	There is also some correlation between retreater and category, company, brand, offer.
 -	Market and chain features seems to have little correlation to repeater*

-### Predictive Task
+## Predictive Task
-<p>Our predictive task is to predict if the customers who are offered a discount coupon will return and become a repeat buyer.</p>
+<p>Our task is to predict if the customers who were offered a discount coupon will return and purchase the same item.</p>

 **Baseline**
 <p>We establish base lines with given train history of customer who were offered discount offers.<br>